"They gave me a key holder": Man receives toy after ordering rice cooker online

 Paul Dramani showed pictures of the actual rice cooker he saw online on his mobile phone in the video posted on his page, @pauldramani_1206.

 "We want to return this rice cooker to the company.
-What do you think?" he asked his followers in he caption of the video.
+What do you think?" he asked his followers in the caption of the video.

 While a handful of his followers advised him to be vigilant when ordering stuff online, the majority of the netizens who came across his video mocked him for buying a toy.